Liquefied Petroleum Gas (LPG) has hundreds of applications. LPG cylinders are usually used for cooking or heating water in households

 Not providing clear access for delivery

-LPG suppliers may find it hard to deliver your LPG if they can’t get access to your property.
+Always provide easy access to your supplier to deliver your cylinder.
 Gates should be unlocked and anything blocking access like your driveway need to be cleared.
 If you have pets make sure they’re restrained and tell your provider in advance so they can make a note for deliveries.

 Changing your usage, but not your refills

 If you’re using more gas appliances, your usage will most likely go up.
-Consider whether you need to increase the frequency of your LPG orders.
+Contemplate on the need to change up the frequency of your gas orders.
 If you’re on a regular refill schedule, give your supplier a call to let them know of any changes.

 Paying too much

 Instability in the price of LPG can make it difficult to balance your budget.
-It’s also important to ensure you’re receiving LPG at a competitive rate.
+Keep a check on the rate at which you are getting your cylinders

 LPG is an integral part of your daily life.
 Make sure you get the right supply to suit your needs.